Clinical Research

 The effect of oxygen administration during surgery is a major interest of the Billings’ Laboratory.
 In addition to the ROCS trial, the lab is designing a cluster-randomized, cluster-crossover pragmatic multicenter clinical trial to test the hypothesis that intraoperative normoxia or hyperoxia oxygenation targets affect kidney, brain, heart, and lung organ injury.
 Dr. Billings was recently awarded a seed grant from the Association of University Anesthesiologists to develop this project and will be submitting a proposal for a large grant to fund this trial, Intraop Ox, in 2019.
 Dr. Marcos Lopez, an assistant professor of anesthesiology in the division of critical care medicine who is in the lab, is investigating the effect of intraoperative oxygen administration on endothelial function with the support of a Foundation of Anesthesiology Education and Research Mentored Research Training Grant.
 He measures brachial artery flow mediated dilation and peripheral artery tonometry prior to surgery and at ICU admission and endothelial-dependent and -independent vasorelaxation in arterioles harvested from mediastinal fat in patients randomly assigned intraoperative normoxia vs. hyperoxia.

-Overall, the goal of the research in Dr. Bruehl’s lab is to better understand the psychophysiological factors contributing to chronic pain and its related health risks, and ultimately, to improve treatment of chronic pain while mitigating against the risks associated with regular opioid analgesic use.
+Overall, the goal of the research in Dr. Bruehl’s lab is to better understand the biopsychosocial factors contributing to chronic pain and its related health risks, and ultimately, to improve treatment of chronic pain while mitigating against the risks associated with opioid analgesic use.

 Christopher Hughes, MD, Laboratory

-Christopher G. Hughes, MD, MS, FCCM is a Professor of Anesthesiology in the Department of Anesthesiology, Division of Anesthesia Critical Care Medicine at Vanderbilt University Medical Center (VUMC).
+Christopher G. Hughes, MD, MS, FCCM is a professor of anesthesiology in the Department of Anesthesiology, Division of Anesthesia Critical Care Medicine at Vanderbilt University Medical Center (VUMC).
 He graduated with a Bachelor of Science in Biochemistry summa cum laude from Indiana University in 2001 and a Doctor of Medicine degree from Indiana University School of Medicine in 2005 as a member of the Alpha Omega Alpha Honor Medical Society.
 He then completed residency in Anesthesiology, including a year as Chief Resident, in 2009 and critical care medicine fellowship in 2010 at VUMC.
 Dr. Hughes subsequently joined the faculty of VUMC where he is a practicing anesthesiologist and intensivist.
-He currently serves as Chief of the Anesthesia Critical Care Medicine Division, as Medical Director of the Neuro ICU, and as a member of the VUMC Institutional Review Board.
-Dr. Hughes is a principal investigator in the Critical Illness, Brain Dysfunction, and Survivorship Center (www.icudelirium.org).
-His research focuses on evaluating mechanisms, prevention strategies, and potential therapies of delirium and long-term cognitive impairment after acute illness.
-Dr. Hughes has published extensively in the critical care, anesthesiology, and surgery literature and is a frequent presenter at national and international scientific meetings.
-He has received funding from the National Institutes of Health, Foundation for Anesthesia Education and Research, American Geriatrics Society, and industry.
-For more details of his work, please contact him for a copy of his Curriculum Vitae.
+He currently serves as Chief of the Anesthesia Critical Care Medicine Division, as Medical Director of the Neuro ICU.

 Joseph Schlesinger, MD, Laboratory

-Joseph Schlesinger, MD, is an Assistant Professor in the Department of Anesthesiology and Division of Critical Care Medicine at Vanderbilt University School of Medicine.
+Dr. Joseph Schlesinger is a professor in the Department of Anesthesiology and Division of Critical Care Medicine at Vanderbilt University Medical Center, Professor of Music at the Blair School of Music at Vanderbilt University, and Adjunct Professor of Electrical and Computer Engineering at McGill University in Montreal, Quebec, Canada.
 After earning his Bachelor of Arts in Music with a concentration in Jazz Piano Performance from Loyola University in New Orleans, Dr. Schlesinger earned his Doctor of Medicine degree from the University of Texas Health Science Center at Houston.
 He completed residency training in Anesthesiology followed by a fellowship in Critical Care Medicine at Vanderbilt University.
 While in training, Dr. Schlesinger became a B.H.
 Robbins scholar.
-His mentor, Mark Wallace, PhD, is the director of the Vanderbilt Brain Institute.
 Dr. Schlesinger’s research interests include multisensory integration, human factors, aural perception, temporal precision, alarm development, patient monitoring, and medical education.
 This work led to the prestigious 2014 Education Specialty Award from the Society of Critical Care Medicine.

 Amanda Stone, PhD, Laboratory